FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 <!-- TODO: Here these guarantees are different with BGPsec, from path to path segment -->
 TBD.

-When FC-BGP used in conjunction with origin validation, the following security guarantees can be achieved:
+When FC-BGP is used in conjunction with origin validation, the following security guarantees can be achieved:

 - The source AS in a route announcement is authorized.
 - FC-BGP speakers on the AS-Path are authorized to propagate the route announcements.
 - The forwarding path of packets is consistent with the routing path announced by the FC-BGP speakers.

-FC-BGP is designed to enhance the security of control plane routing and data plane forwarding in the Internet at the network layer.
-Specifically, FC-BGP allows an AS to independently prove its BGP routing decisions with publicly verifiable cryptography commitments, based on which any on-path AS can verify the authenticity of a BGP path; meanwhile FC-BGP ensures the consistency between the control plane and data plane, i.e., the network traffic shall take the forwarding path that is consistent with the control plane routing decisions, or otherwise be discarded.
+FC-BGP is designed to enhance the security of control plane routing in the Internet at the network layer.
+Specifically, FC-BGP allows an AS to independently prove its BGP routing decisions with publicly verifiable cryptography commitments, based on which any on-path AS can verify the authenticity of a BGP path.
 More crucially, the above security guarantees offered by FC-BGP are not binary, i.e., secure or non-secure.
 Instead, the security benefits are strictly monotonically increasing as the deployment rate of FC-BGP (i.e., the percentage of ASs that are upgraded to support FC-BGP) increases.

 ## Mitigation of Denial-of-Service Attacks